-The Company's investment portfolio was comprised of the following positions as at the year ended September 30, 2020 and the six months ended March 31, 2021.
+The Company's investment portfolio was comprised of the following positions as at December 31, 2021 and September 30, 2021.
 The composition of the portfolio may change from reporting period to period, including changes to individual positions which may increase or be pared down, as a result of acquisitions and dispositions in accordance with Mega's investment and capital management objectives.